tiagomanunes/mdfindings2reptor/README.md

 This script bridges that gap by taking your specially crafted (but not too much) notes and transforming them to the expected JSON format.

 ## Doesn't this depend on the report template?
 Yes!
-For now.

-I wrote this (well, a crude version of this) to prepare for the Hack The Box CPTS exam report, so it is known and ready to work with that.
+See [compatible report templates](docs/compatibility.md) for a breakdown of the current status, but long story short it is compatible with Hack The Box CPTS, CBBH, CAPE and CWEE.

-I am in the process of adapting the script so that it can also handle different report templates with other fields in the findings.
+I am working on handling different report templates with other fields in the findings.
 Stay tuned.

 ## Features
 - Can be passed a single file, multiple files, or a directory.
 Searches subdirectories if `--recurse` is used.
 Only `.md` files are processed.